 - Genetics and Genomics for the Practicing Clinician

-This seminar will focus on cancer genetics and tumor genomics specifically for the clinician.
-Recognized experts in the field will cover tumor and germline topics, as well as discuss the tests and tools available to oncologists.
+This seminar will address cancer genetics and tumor genomics specifically for the clinician.
+Recognized experts in the field will review tumor and germline topics, new technologies, and the tests and tools available to oncologists.
+A multidisciplinary tumor board and case-based presentations highlighting clinical application issues will connect the seminar’s educational content to real-world scenarios, ensuring participants are able to apply what they learn to their practice.

 These live activities have been approved for AMA PRA Category 1 Credit™.